 There’s a much bigger feature wall K and I are finishing up in the bedroom as well taking most of our free time (you can see a little of it on the left of some of these pictures).
 Because of it, we had to move the bed against this same wall where I’m trying to hang things.
-Not exactly ideal for now, but I hope to have things back to normal soon; better pictures without blankets and pillows are on the way!
+Not exactly ideal for now, but I hope to have things back to normal soon!

 As for this project, don’t forget to pin it!
 And be sure to check out some other DIY wall art ideas below.

 awesome job!!
 That is a beautiful Moroccan wedding blanket.
 It looks so heavy.
 I think your hanger is best suited for your blanket.
 It truly is wall art!